emppu0/ESP32-Wi-Fi-Air-quality-monitor/README.md

 # ESP32-Wi-Fi-Air-quality-monitor
-Air quality monitor with ESP32, SCD4x CO2 Sensor, SGP30 gas sensor and DS18B20.
+Air quality monitor with ESP32, SCD4x CO2 Sensor and DS18B20 temperature sensor.
 Sends averaged sensor data over Wi-Fi.
-This data is then stored in a database.
+This data is then stored in a MariaDB database.
+Results can be monitored from a website made with expressjs framework (in progress).